marcleerink/portfolio-website/Readme.md

 ## Description

 This website is my personal portfolio which includes my portfolio as a software engineer and my portfolio as a sound artist.
 The purpose is to give a visual representation of my resume and previous work in both fields.
-It also gives the user the possibility to send me messages.
-The website is accessible at the domain: www.marcleerink.com

 ## Getting Started

-Please run the index.html file to start.

-### Dependencies

-To excecute you need no special requirements except for any standard OS (Windows, MAC, Linux)

-### Installing

-There is no installation required to run this promgram.
-Please run the index.html file to start.
+- Make sure to install python and the modules from requirements.txt
+- Run the app.py

 ## Issues/Help